SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Nonetheless, any protocol you create will become a fully-fledged type for use in your code.

 Because it is a type,
-a protocol can be used in many places where other types are allowed, including:
+you can use a protocol in many places where other types are allowed, including:

-* as a parameter type or return type in a function, method, or initializer
+* As a parameter type or return type in a function, method, or initializer
-* as the type of a constant, variable, or property
+* As the type of a constant, variable, or property
-* as the type of items in an array, dictionary, or other container
+* As the type of items in an array, dictionary, or other container

 .. note::

    Because protocols are types,
-   their names should begin with a capital letter (such as ``FullyNamed`` and ``RandomNumberGenerator``), to match the names of other types in Swift
+   their names should begin with a capital letter (such as ``FullyNamed`` and ``RandomNumberGenerator``) to match the names of other types in Swift
    (such as ``Int``, ``String``, and ``Double``).

 ..
 TODO: what else should be on this list?
 And should it actually be complete?

-Here's an example of a protocol being used as a type:
+Here's an example of a protocol used as a type:

 .. testcode:: protocols
    :compile: true